StefanoVollono/angular-select/README.md

 Angular Select is a responsive and customizable select for angular 1.x.
 A simple directive along with a configuration object and you're ready to go.

 ## Installation with bower or yarn
-`yarn install angular-skitter --save`
+`yarn install angular-select-option --save`

-`bower install angular-skitter --save`
+`bower install angular-select-option --save`

 ## Import scripts in your html and the module as a dependency:
 Le uniche due dipendenze della libreria sono angular e jQuery.